BeanGreen247/Optimize-Linux-for-performance/README.md

 ->for the following steps you might want to optimize your compiler flags first

-->everyone is always talking about how great lowlatency and rt kernel's are (well yes they are great) but they are nothing compared to the -ck patched kernel it really gave my in and output a big boost you can get it here or if you are using fbdecondecor for your splashscreen here you also should read the Arch Wiki entry, I recommend enabling the BFQ and there are a few other settings you might want to change.
+->everyone is always talking about how great lowlatency and rt kernel's are (well yes they are great) but they are nothing compared to the -ck patched kernel it really gave my in and output a big boost

+you can get it if you are using fbdecondecor for your splashscreen

+you also should read the Arch Wiki entry, I recommend enabling the BFQ and there are a few other settings you might want to change.

 ->increase the priority level so that you can actually use all the latency improvements to the fullest and minimize random framedrops: